This article describes how event planners manage the approval process in Mazévo.

 From the list of events, the event planner can open any event in the event editor by clicking on the event name.
 In the event editor, the planner can see each event approval and its current state, as well as the history of each event approval record.

-Note: Only events in a request status are displayed in the request grid.
+Note: Only bookings with statuses marked with a request behavior of 'pending' are displayed in the request grid.

 Day At A Glance - Approvals